 In working in any sport, ligament and muscle injuries are common, but especially so in contact sports such as hockey, football, and rugby.
-Having worked in rugby, I have seen my fair share of acute sprains, strains, and contusions.
-It is important that each injury is handled appropriately, especially in the acute phase as this can influence the healing timeline.
+Having worked in rugby, I have seen my fair share of acute sprains, strains and contusions.
+It is important that each injury be handled appropriately, especially in the acute phase as this can influence the healing timeline.

 What is the difference between a sprain, a strain, and a contusion?

 Firstly, ligaments are SPRAINED and muscles are STRAINED.
 Ligaments add to the stability of a joint and injuries to these occur when they are stressed under high loads.
 Ligament sprains can be classified into one of 3 categories:

 Grade I: Ligament fibers are stretched, but there is no laxity (excess movement) when stressing the tissue

 Grade II: Ligament fibers are stretched further and there is some tearing in the ligament ranging from a few fibers to almost the full thickness of the ligament.
 Importantly, there is still a definite end point when the ligament is stressed.

 Grade III: The ligament is completely torn and the joint will have excess movement as the stability provided by the ligament will no longer be present.
 On testing, there will not be a definite end point.

 Acute management of ligament injuries involve standard first aid practices such as protecting the area, including offloading if necessary, ice, elevate, and compressing so as to limit the amount of swelling in the joint.
 After the acute phase which can last from 2-5 days, it is important to begin to build up strength and stability in the joint and eventually return to functional training and sport.